nkmah2/Algorithmic-Problems/README.md

 # Algorithmic-Problems
-Coding exercises based on: Elements of Programming Interviews, Cracking the Coding Interview and CUDA
+Coding exercises based on: Elements of Programming Interviews and Cracking the Coding Interview